Country experienced many moments of national pride: PM Modi on his govt's 7th anniversary | Law-Order

 - India

-India now moves ahead not under the pressure of other countries but with its own convictions, he asserted, saying it makes everyone proud.
+India now moves ahead not under the pressure of other countries but with its own convictions, he asserted and said it makes everyone proud.

-Many old disputes have also been resolved with complete peace and harmony, and new confidence underpinned by peace and development has arisen from the northeast to Kashmir, he said.
+Many old disputes have also been resolved with complete peace and harmony, and a new confidence underpinned by peace and development has arisen from the Northeast to Kashmir, he said.

 Noting that in seven decades after Independence only 3.5 crore rural homes had water connections, he said 4.5 crore houses have been given clean water connections in the last 21 months alone.
 Of these, 15 months were during the coronavirus period, he added.